gavasques/aluno-power-platform/replit.md

-# Aluno Power Platform - AI Agents System
+# Core Guilherme Vasques - Advanced E-commerce AI Platform

 ## Overview

-This is a comprehensive educational e-commerce platform focused on Amazon FBA and e-commerce training, featuring an integrated AI agents system.
-The platform provides tools, resources, and AI-powered assistance for students learning e-commerce strategies.
+This is a comprehensive educational e-commerce platform focused on Amazon FBA and e-commerce training, featuring an advanced multi-provider AI system.
+The platform provides 100+ tools, resources, simulators, and AI-powered assistance for students learning e-commerce strategies.
+Originally launched as "Aluno Power Platform", rebranded to "Core Guilherme Vasques" to reflect the expanded scope and professional focus.

 ## System Architecture